ericjanto/notes-publisher/content/notes/iaml-lecture.md

     g = ∇E
     if e1 ≥ e: # this move would increase the error, so decrease step size and check again η = η/2
-    else: # it's a good step so cautiously increase the η = 1.01 * η; w = w1; g = g1; e = e1
+    else: # it's a good step so cautiously increase the step size η = 1.01 * η; w = w1; g = g1; e = e1
   return w
   ```
   - Finds the *local* minimum of $E$
 - Batch vs online learning
   - So far, we have considered functions where we sum up terms which each depend on only one training instance
-  - The gradient algorithm we considered go through all the training instances before changing the parameters
+  - The gradient algorithm we considered goes through all the training instances before changing the parameters
     - That's a huge amount of calculations
     - Surely, we can get a gradient that is "good enough" from fewer instances, e.g. a couple of thousand?
 Or maybe even from just one?
 - **Batch learning**